vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 It is quite common to use JWTs to convey information about authentication (user identity) and authorization (user roles, permissions).
 OpenID providers such as [Keycloak](https://www.keycloak.org/) can issue OAuth2 access tokens for users to clients in the form of JWTs.
-These access tokens can then in turn be used to access other services or APIs on behalf of the user.
+An access token can then be used to access other services or APIs on behalf of the user.
 The server providing those services or APIs is often called `resource server`.

-A JWT payload generated by Keycloak looks like this:
+An example JWT payload generated by Keycloak looks like this:
 ```
 {
   "exp": 1601318422,